 For the top, I used 1-inch sanded oak veneer plywood.
 In retrospect that wasn’t the best decision, but it’s no big deal because of how I built the bench.
 The top isn’t secured down by screws; it doesn’t need to be.
 So I can change out tops easily if and when I want.
 I considered using 2 or 3 separate pieces as the top but thought the seams would be too much of an annoyance and could see too many problems developing from that.
 I hope to eventually find a thick solid top to put on there, like an old door, but that’s going to take some doing.
 I didn’t want to use MDF because of the aforementioned tearing and total hatred of moisture and I just hate the stuff for most projects.
 It’s frailty, unnecessary weight and short lifespan aren’t worth the marginal cost savings to me.
 Finding a piece of solid, natural, heavy wood, at retail, would blow my budget.
 Oak is hard, heavy and durable and nice to look at to boot.
 The only and main problem is that the sawmills use micron-thin veneers, so I’ll need to be mindful of tossing a transmission up across it.
 I oiled the top and the small amount of finishing around the bottom above-head shelf with Danish Oil, natural.
 Tung oil would also work but I’m out.
 There’s no reason to do any more than that.
 It’s a workbench.
 But the oil will condition the wood and help protect it from the slop and spills that are about to be all over it.
 It’s also cheap, easy to reapply and easy to find.

 I primed and painted the bench to match the rest as best as possible with leftover primer and some red metallic enamel paint I found on sale at Target of all places for $4, which I have a ton left over that I’m excited to use elsewhere.
-I obviously have a black and red thing going on.
-Red being my favorite color and black being my next.
+I obviously have a black and red thing going on just by looking at this very site.
+Red being my favorite color and black being its natural partner.
 And just coincidentally, my tools and stuff go perfectly together for the most part.
 All these drawered containers are already changing my life.

 I also installed some cabinet lights above, which are hidden behind a 6-foot oak strip I already had, and put the switch on the right shelf post.
 I was tempted to use velcro or something other than the screws to just slap the lights up there, but I’m glad I wasn’t lazy.
 Use the screws, after predrilling.
 You’ll be glad you did.
 I plan on covering the wires on the post near the switch once I come up with a good idea for doing that.
 I secured the wires with some clear little removable clips and the twist ties that came with them.
 20 clips did the trick.
 I ran the wires to the front so they’d be hidden.
 Initially, I instinctively planned to run them to the back because that’s where the plug is and it seemed natural.
 But after thinking about it, that made less sense.
 Just a tip.